Valdemar IV of Denmark: Legacy

 His nickname "Atterdag" is usually interpreted as "day again" (its literal meaning in Danish), indicating that he brought new hope to the realm after a dark period of bad kingship.
 The epithet has also been suggested as a misinterpretation of the Middle Low German phrase "ter tage" ("these days"), which can best be interpreted as "what times we live in!"
 In his biography of Valdemar, Fletcher Pratt stated it meant "another day", that is, whatever happened today, good or bad, tomorrow would be another day.

 Many stories, ballads, and poems have been made about Valdemar.
 He was "reinvented' as one of the Danish hero kings during the mid-19th century when Denmark was fighting Germany for its traditional southern Jutland region.

 Issue

 In the 1330s, Valdemar V, Duke of Schleswig (previous king of Denmark as Valdemar III) made an alliance with Valdemar IV against his uncle, Gerhard III, Count of Holstein-Rendsburg, and arranged a marriage between Valdemar IV and his sister, Helvig of Schleswig.
-She was to bring the pawned province of Nørrejylland, one quarter of the territory of Jutland, as a dowry.
+She was to bring the pawned province of Nørrejylland, one-quarter of the territory of Jutland, as a dowry.
 The wedding took place at Sønderborg Castle in 1340.
 Helvig was the daughter of Eric II, Duke of Schleswig and Adelaide of Holstein-Rendsburg.
 After the wedding, the couple traveled to Viborg to be officially greeted as king and queen of Denmark.
-With his wife Helvig, Valdamer IV had the following children:
+With his wife Helvig, Valdemar IV had the following children: